 - The ingredients are meant for an 8-pan lamb mold about 13 inches (33 cm) in size.

 - Greasing the mold: Grease the entire mold really thoroughly, including every little wrinkle.
-Use oil or butter for greasing.
-After that, dust the mold with sieved breadcrumbs.
+Best use melted butter and a pastry brush for greasing.
+After that, dust the mold with sieved breadcrumbs and remove any excess.

-- How to unmold the lamb cake: Let the baked lamb stand for 5-10 minutes.
-Then carefully flip it over and test whether the lamb has separated from the mold.
-If it sticks, place a tea towel, soaked in cold water and then wrung out, over the mold.
-Leave it to sit for a while, then you should be able to get the lamb out of the mold easily.
+- How to unmold the lamb cake: Let the baked lamb rest for 5-10 minutes.
+Then carefully turn the mold over and check whether the cake has separated from the mold.
+If it is still sticking, place a tea towel soaked in cold water and wrung out over the mold.
+Leave it for a few minutes, then the lamb should release easily from the mold.

 - Decorating: Let the lamb cool, then dust it with icing sugar.
 Tie a bow around the neck in cheerful spring colors (green, yellow, red) and arrange it on a platter.